 Families interested in learning more about the Center are encouraged to contact our staff to arrange a tour.
 Due to our location within a Federal building, we ask that all interested families call to center in advance, so we can clear you with security and arrange for appropriate staff to be on-hand to devote to the tour and any questions you might have.

-Tuition Assistance and Subsidies: The HHS/ED Children's Center participates in the DC Child Care and Development Fund subsidy program, providing assistance to qualified families who live in the District of Columbia.
+Tuition Assistance and Subsidies: The HHS/ED Children's Center is currently working on participating in the DC Child Care and Development Fund subsidy program, providing assistance to qualified families who live in the District of Columbia.
 The number of available slots for subsidized families is limited, however, so a child's position on the waiting list may be affected by this.
 Families are encouraged to contact the Center to receive information more specific to their children's situation.
+Check back soon for more updates on the subsidy program.

 All applications to the HHS/ED Children’s Center waiting list will be considered based on four specific pieces of information: